Mr1kuntal/netflix-gpt/README.md

 - how to use chaptgpt apis
 - how to open new window for redirection links ---> window.open()
 - memoisation of components
+- how to make api key secure ---> process.env (create file named ".env" and add "REACT_APP_" in front of variable name)
+- how to make responsive website using tailwind